 We welcome inquiries from everyone who is interested in fostering and we prioritise those who appear most able to meet the needs of the children who require foster care.
 When an inquiry is received from a person interested in fostering, a Registration of Interest form is completed and basic details obtained which is passed to the fostering team from the fostering recruitment officer.
+The team also operates the fostering enquiry duty system where anyone contacting the council can speak to a social worker from the team and a weekly "drop in" session at the council house.

-Once this is received in the fostering team a dedicated recruitment social worker does initial checks.
+Once an enquiry has been received by the service a dedicated recruitment social worker does initial checks.
 If these are satisfactory information about the fostering task in the form of an information booklet, and details of fostering allowances are sent to the inquirer within five working days.

-An initial home visit is arranged with all those who express interest in finding out more about fostering through the completion and return of the fostering inquiry form.
-If there are reasons for not inviting an application at the end of Stage1 the manager will write to the inquirer setting out the decision not to proceed and the reasons.
-The fostering team work hard to make sure that anyone interested in becoming a foster carer is given the right information about this in the process of them becoming a foster carer for Derby City Council.
+An initial home visit is arranged with all those who express interest in finding out more about fostering through the completion and return of the fostering inquiry form or directly by telephone.

+If there are reasons for not inviting an application at the end of Stage1 the manager will write to the inquirer setting out the decision not to proceed and the reasons why.
+The fostering team work hard to make sure that anyone interested in becoming a foster carer is given the right information about what this involves at all stages of the process of them becoming a foster carer for Derby City Council.

-Assessment: things we do to find out if they can be a foster carer.
+Assessment: things we do to find out if someone can be a foster carer.

 Prospective foster carers complete an application form, and consent forms to enable statutory and personal references, including DBS checks, to be obtained on the applicants and any member of their household aged 16 years or over.
-They are informed about the assessment and approval process and the requirement to attend a preparation and training course.
+They are informed about the assessment and approval process and the requirement to attend a preparation and training course, Skills to Foster should involve the voice of young people who have experienced being in a foster home.
 It is very important to us that you are kept safe in foster care.
 Lots of checks are done on foster carers, including police checks.

-An assessment agreement form is then completed with the carers.
-Assessments are usually completed within six months of the date the application is accepted.
+An assessment agreement form is completed with applicants who wish to proceed.
+Assessments are normally completed within six months of the date the application is accepted.
 Reasons for any delay are recorded.